petabi/sniffles/README.md

      created after the duration is met, but there may be streams that have not completed.
 These are still written out so the actual duration may well be longer than that designated, but should not be less.
+Finally, set a larger latency if you wish to have fewer streams created during generation.

   - -e eval: Create just one packet for each rule in the rule-set.
      Ignores all other input except -f.
 Each packet will have